saketh33/Python-tricks/README.md

 It can translate from any language to any languae using googletrans library
 # Whatsapp message
 YOu can send message at a particular time to any number using this pywhatkit library
+# QR code generator
+You can create you own qr code for any link using pyqrcode and pypng libraries